MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-visual-studio-code/clone-github-repository.md

     ![Visual Studio Code explorer](../../media/node-howto-e2e/visual-studio-code-explorer.png)

-## Create a branch for changes wit Git CL
+## Create a branch for changes with Git CL

 Use Git in the command palette to create a new branch.